Emotional Healing and Trauma Awareness in Plant Medicine Work

 noticing patterns without needing to change them in that moment

-Allowing energies, sensations and emotions without needing to understand them in the moment
+allowing energies, sensations and emotions without needing to understand them in the moment

 Trauma Awareness